pingcap/docs/br/backup-and-restore-use-cases.md

 ## Run PITR

 Assume that you need to query the data at 2022/05/15 18:00:00.
-You can use PITR to restore a cluster to that timestamp by restoring a snapshot backup taken at 2022/05/14 and a log backup between the snapshot and 2022/05/15 18:00:00.
+You can use PITR to restore a cluster to that time point by restoring a snapshot backup taken at 2022/05/14 and the log backup data between the snapshot and 2022/05/15 18:00:00.

 The command is as follows: